Professional development programme — tailored coaching

 Built around your actual work

-All sessions are built around real professional scenarios relevant to the student's current role and upcoming career transition.
-No generic exercises — each session draws directly from the student's actual work context, team dynamics, and the specific challenges of moving from senior to staff engineer scope.
+All sessions are built around real professional scenarios relevant to the student's current role.
+No generic exercises — each session draws directly from the student's actual work context, team dynamics, and the specific challenges of staff-level scope.
 Progress is tracked session-by-session with concrete language and communication goals.

 "Real work scenarios used — no generic exercises."